 All other edits to the additional minimum procedures section of the agreed-upon procedures apply only to wording; the procedures themselves remain unchanged.

 It’s best to contact your collegiate athletics CPA firm to make sure that you fully understand (and are compliant with) this year’s changes.
 You can also download the NCAA’s complete 2019 agreed-upon procedures guide here.
+Learn more about our NCAA Agreed-Upon Procedures service and experience.

 All content provided in this article is for informational purposes only.
 Matters discussed in this article are subject to change.
 For up-to-date information on this subject please contact a James Moore professional.
 James Moore will not be held responsible for any claim, loss, damage or inconvenience caused as a result of any information within these pages or any information accessed through this site.